RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Mario Kart Wii [RMCE01, RMCP01, RMCJ01, RMCK01]/Fully Controllable Bullet Bill.md

 <details>
 <summary>PAL</summary>

-If you don't want the Bullet being infinite, remove activator (2834XXXX until E0000000) and the last line before the 2834XXXX, which ends with instruction 38600000)
+If you don't want the Bullet being infinite, remove activator (283QXXXX until E0000000) and the last line before the 2834XXXX, which ends with instruction 38600000)

+Q: 5 for GameCube controller, 4 for all other controllers
+XXXX: Controller Address
+YYYY: Button to end Bullet

 Button values: https://mariokartwii.com/archive/index.php?thread-44.html

 ```powerpc
 0459CD94 40800078